 To learn more about torrefaction and its numerouos applications please follow this link to Bioenergy Fridays: Torrefaction.
 This is the 6th event of the Bioenergy Fridays Webinar Series, hosted by Ed Brokesh, Kansas State University Extension, Dept of Biological and Agricultural Engineering and the extension Farm Energy Community of Practice.
 It features an interview with Konza representatives and answers many questions you may have.

-The Wapiti name comes from the Native American Cree and Shawnee word for elk “white rump”, and can produce 12 tonnes an hour.
+The Wapiti name comes from the Native American Cree and Shawnee word for elk “white rump”.
+The Wapiti torrefaction system can produce 12 tonnes an hour.
 The wapiti is the second largest member of the deer family; the moose being the largest.
 The males can grow to the size of a horse.
 In its prime, the male Wapiti’s antlers can weigh 18 kg and be as tall as the animal.
 Antlers can grow up to 2.5 centimeters per day.
 The antlers have blood flow while growing, which provides cooling to the adult male during the heat of summer.
 Mountain lions, wolf packs and man are the wapiti’s major predators.
 Wapiti are found in North America and the high mountains of Central Asia.

 The Woodchuck, answers the age-old question, how much wood would a woodchuck chuck if a woodchuck could chuck wood?
 We now know it to be 6 tonnes an hour.